 Listen to the next episode when Andy Hill of Marriage, Kids, and Money shares the best things to do in Detroit, Michigan.
 Andy and I talk about the Detroit International Riverwalk, the Motown Museum, and the Detroit Auto Show.
 We hope you’ll join us when We Travel There.

-To learn more about Southern cities near Birmingham, listen to these podcast episodes:
+To learn more about cities in Alabama, please listen to our other episodes:

 - Dynamite Hill, Kelly Ingram Park & Bethel Baptist Church in Birmingham, Alabama